-Top 10 Covid updates: Delhi records 648 cases in a day – the lowest since March 18
+Top 10 Covid updates: Delhi records 648 cases – lowest since March 18, Mumbai logs 676 infections

-A look at the biggest developments of the day.
+A look at the biggest coronavirus developments of the day.

 Here are the updates from Monday:

 - Delhi recorded 648 new coronavirus cases, taking its total count of infections to 14,26,240 since the pandemic broke out in January 2020.
 The city’s positivity rate dropped to 0.99%.
 This is the Capital’s lowest daily rise in cases since March 18, The Indian Express reported.
 Delhi’s toll rose to 24,237 as it recorded 86 deaths in 24 hours.
+Meanwhile, Maharashtra registered 15,077 new coronavirus cases in 24 hours, the lowest single-day count in three months, reported NDTV.
+The daily death count also fell to a two-month low after the state reported 184 fatalities.
+Mumbai recorded 676 infections and 29 deaths.

 - India registered 1,52,734 new Covid-19 infections and 3,128 deaths in a day.
 Its total count of cases since the outbreak of the pandemic reached 2,80,47,534, while the toll went up to 3,29,100.
 There are 20,26,092 active cases in the country now, while 2,56,92,342 patients have recovered.